dylanlott/vedh/.planning/PROJECT.md

 - ✓ Rust smoke client and Playwright browser E2E for the authenticated journey
 - ✓ Local Prometheus/Grafana observability stack

+Delivered since baseline:

+- ✓ **Phase 1: Measured Deck Import Foundation** — complete 2026-08-08, verified 5/5.
+  REQ-ACT-001/002/003 all Complete.
+A canonical server-side deck parser (six syntaxes, comma-safe names, sections, printing metadata) feeds both `previewDeck` and library creation from one parse; product events land in PostgreSQL behind strict server-side allowlists with label-free Prometheus counters; and an Archidekt URL adapter normalizes through that same parser behind an SSRF-controlled fetch client and a kill switch that defaults off.
+Advances REQ-A2, REQ-A6, and REQ-A7 — none fully, so all three stay Active.

 ### Active

 - [ ] **REQ-A1** — Host loads a deck and starts a table without creating an account